Highlights of the Curriculum

 - Team dynamics: Learn how to fully integrate the contributions of diverse health care professionals: nurse practitioners, pharmacists, medical assistants, psychologists, and more.
 You master techniques for mobilizing a team, engaging peers, and building synergies among different personalities.

-- Community transformation: Discover how you can successfully advocate for your patients, bring about positive change, and address health disparities that can prevail in medically undeserved communities.
+- Community transformation: Discover how you can successfully advocate for your patients, bring about positive change, and address health disparities that can prevail in medically underserved communities.

 - Resource development: Learn how to deliver quality health care in the face of scarce resources.
 At the same time, learn how to develop plans to recruit and find resources.